CS 475 - Operating Systems

 Do this output parameter exercise: Write a function

-In this section, we’ll explore the relationship between pointers and arrays (and strings).
+In this section, we’ll explore the relationship between pointers and arrays.

 -